|

 influence still presents itself in many of the songs, particularly in

-master tapes used for Vertigo's 1995 repackage of the first two albums
+1995 repackage of the first two albums called

 Various "Hold Your Fire" Items: Click on the thumbnails to see larger images. |